loda-lang/loda-lang.github.io/index.markdown

 ## What is LODA?

 - ✨ **A Language:** LODA (_Lexicographical Order Descent Assembly_) is a simple, assembly-inspired language designed for expressing number-theoretic algorithms and integer sequences in a compact, human- and machine-friendly way.
-- 🤖 **A Mining Platform:** Harness distributed compute power and smart search algorithms to automatically discover new programs and formulas for OEIS sequences.
+- 🤖 **A Mining Platform:** Harness distributed compute power and smart search algorithms to automatically discover new programs and formulas for integer sequences.
 - 🌍 **A Community:** Join researchers, enthusiasts, and contributors in exploring the world of integer sequences, program mining, and algorithmic discovery.

 ## Key Features